ezrosent/art-rs/Performance.md

 ### Integers

 Here we see that the ART generally does somewhere between the performance of the BTree and the hash table.
 The cache is little help for small tables or dense keys.
-This makes sense, as the sparse keys will often share a prefix, making the likely depth of the tree fairly short.
+This makes sense, as the dense keys will often share a prefix, making the likely depth of the tree fairly short, while prefix compression will ensure the absolute depth of the tree is quite low when there are few elements.
 Prefix caching *does*, however, make a substantial difference for sparse integers in larger tables.

 ![Integer Performance 16K](graphs/dense_u64_sparse_u64_lookup_miss_16384.png?raw=true)
 ![Integer Performance 16M](graphs/dense_u64_sparse_u64_lookup_miss_16777216.png?raw=true)